A Word to Live Into

 I love a verse from Psalm 133: “From the rising of the sun to the place where it sets, the name of the Lord is to be praised.” (v3) I am struck by the word place.
 You can watch and wait for the sun to rise each morning in the place where you are.
 You don’t have to go to the next town.
 You don’t have to do something or have something to get the sun to rise.
 But there is more.
 The sun comes and stays, then it sets in that place.
 Right where you are.
 All the activities of a day take place under the sun.
 We are part of something bigger than ourselves.
 There is more than one reality in the place where you are.

 We live in this world and are in the kingdom of God.
 God is here and at work.
 He makes the sun rise and set in the place where you are.
 His ways unfold in the quiet work of grace and love.
 God is patient, kind, all-powerful, and personal.
 God may be with you in a way that is different from the way that God is with me.
 As sure as the sun rises and sets, we can trust that God is with us.
+Watch and wait.

 As we stay, we can become rooted.

 You may be familiar with spiritual practices such as fasting and prayer.
 Are you familiar with the practice of stability?
 Benedictine monks intentionally practice stability.
-Stability is from the Latin stabiles, meaning to be still, stand firm, be rooted.
+To be stable is to stay where you are rather than constantly seek more.
 As a spiritual practice, stability is about your place - both outwardly and inwardly.
 Like the monks, you live in a particular place with a particular community of people.
 Staying in that place with those people gives you stability.
-As they live in a stable community, the monks seek to live with fortitude.
-They want to be committed, faithful, and rooted.
+As they live in a stable community, the monks seek to live rooted in God.

 The practice of stability reminds us that our outer lives reflect our inner lives.
 If we are rooted inwardly, we are more stable outwardly in our work, our routines, and our posture in life.
-To be stable is to stay where you are rather than constantly seek more.
-To be stable is to stay, knowing that God is with me, and at work, right where I am.
+To be stable is to stay, knowing that God is with you, and at work, right where you are.

 “One sure mark of genuine spiritual growth,” said Thomas Green, “ is a growing preference for the ordinary days of our life with God.
 We gradually begin to realize that it is when nothing seems to be happening that the most important things are really taking place.”
-(2)
+(1)

 It is like the mustard seed.
 It is tiny, yet as it stays in the soil where it is planted, roots begin to form.
 After some weeks, a shoot appears above ground.
 In time, it will become a great tree that provides shelter and delight for the birds.
 Similarly, as we stay and seek the power of life found in God, our roots will grow, and with God’s help, we may even be a delight to the birds and others.